Landixbtw/weather_cli/README.md

 - Go more into detail with term emulator protocol ?
 - Maybe find a way to actually cache the pictures, shouldn't be that much since you would only look up the places around you
 - Make more code comments ?
+- Also push the images from resource folder
+- Programm works sometimes, sometimes segfault